 8 Simple ways to manage self care as a new Mama

 Lets talk self care for a minute.
 YOUR SELF CARE MATTERS!
 You cannot drink from an empty cup.
 Neither can your babies, or children, or family or friends.
 We as Mama's give and give, but there is only so long that we can give the best of ourselves before we become empty.
-And depleted if we do not put ourselves FIRST.
+And depleted if we do not put ourselves FIRST some of the time.
 Or at least second.
 Our Western culture has some of the highest rates of perinatal depression.
 And I feel a big part of this is because our self care, and often others caring for US seems to be right down the bottom of priorities!
 I know it can be hard to know where to begin, but lets start SIMPLE!